 Scenario #2: Your data gets stored away in silos, never to be accessed again.

-But that’s not the real power of analyzing social media data.
-The real power is social media intelligence.
+The real power of analysing social media data is social media intelligence.

-(The term is used by Whispr Group, a social media intelligence firm in New York and Stockholm, where I was the COO and lead strategist between 2010-2013.)
+The term social media intelligence is used by Whispr Group, a social media intelligence firm in New York and Stockholm, where I was the COO and lead strategist between 2010-2013.